-Each of the 6 species was tested at 5 temperature levels and 13 phosphate concentrations with 3 replicates by combination, amounting to a total of 1170 samples.
-Small tissue culture flask nunclons filled with 40 ml of each solution were inoculated by each species in monoculture at around 100 cells.ml-1.
-Samples were diluted or concentrated by filtration to allow the same inoculation volume by sample, respectively 10 µl (for the very low phosphate concentrations, 0.01, 0.1 and 0.5 µmol.L-1) and 50 µl (for all of the other samples), ensuring that the increase in phosphate concentration due to the inoculum was minimal (respectively 0.01 and 0.06 µmol.L-1).
-Samples were then incubated in Percival incubators at 15, 20, 25, 30, and 35°C on a 12:12 light-dark cycle and with a light intensity of 90 µmol.m-2.s-1 (range: 70-110).
+Each of the 6 species was tested at 5 temperature levels and 13 phosphate concentrations with 3 replicates per combination, amounting to a total of 1170 samples.
+Small tissue culture flask nunclons filled with 40 mL of each solution were inoculated by each species in monoculture with around 100 cells·mL-1.
+Samples were diluted or concentrated by filtration to allow the same inoculation volume by sample, respectively 10 µL (for the very low phosphate concentrations, 0.01, 0.1 and 0.5 µmol·L-1) and 50 µL (for all of the other samples), ensuring that the increase in phosphate concentration due to the inoculum was minimal (respectively 0.01 and 0.06 µmol·L-1).
+Samples were then incubated in Percival incubators at 15, 20, 25, 30, and 35°C on a 12:12 light-dark cycle and with a light intensity of 90 µmol·m-2·s-1 (range: 70-110).
 Every day, samples were shaken and their position inside of the incubators was randomly changed.
-Every two days, 200 µl of each sample was taken on a 96 well plate.
-Ten µl of 1% sorbitol solution was added as a cryoprotectant.
+Every two days, 200 µL of each sample was taken on a 96 well plate.
+Ten µL of 1% sorbitol solution was added as a cryoprotectant.
 After one hour of incubation in the dark, samples were frozen at -80°C. Cell density in each sample was determined by flow cytometry (BD Accuri C6).
-Plates were thawed in a water bath at ca 38°C for 10 minutes and then run on the flow cytometer on fast flux settings (66 µl/min), counting 10 µl of each sample.
+Plates were thawed in a water bath at ca 38°C for 10 minutes and then run on the flow cytometer on fast flux settings (66 µL·min-1), counting 10 µL of each sample.
 Distilled water blanks were measured after each species allowing avoiding contamination of measurements between species.
 The experiment was run for one month, until each sample attained the stationary phase of growth.

 Acclimated thermal response of photochemical traits in limited and saturated nutrient conditions

-To understand how temperature- and nutrient-dependency of population growth rate derives from cells internal metabolism, we did a second experiment in which we measured acclimated thermal responses of photosynthesis in different nutrient conditions (Fig. S1).
-Each of the 6 species was grown at two temperatures (15 and 25°C), in two phosphate concentrations (saturated concentration, 30 µmol.L-1, and unsaturated concentration 1 µmol.L-1, chosen from the Monod curves, see Fig 1), with 3 replicates.
-Samples were grown in 40 ml of medium in tissue flask nunclons in the same conditions as described above.
+To understand how temperature- and nutrient-dependence of population growth rate derives from cells internal metabolism, we did a second experiment in which we measured acclimated thermal responses of photosynthesis in different nutrient conditions (Fig. S1).
+Three replicates of each of the 6 species was grown at two temperatures (15 and 25°C), in two phosphate concentrations (a saturated concentration, 30 µmol·L-1, and an unsaturated concentration of 1 µmol·L-1, chosen from the Monod curves, see Fig. 1).
+Samples were grown in 40 mL of medium in tissue flask nunclons in the same conditions as described above.